SamanthaRaSchmidt/mp-sorting-maven/README.md

 Authors

-* Your name here.
+* Samantha Schmidt
 * Samuel A. Rebelsky (starter code)

 Acknowledgements

-* _Forthcoming_.
+* Additional tests were shaped off of the sample tests given.

-This code may be found at <https://github.com/USERNAME/mp-sorting-maven>.
+This code may be found at <https://github.com/SamanthaRaSchmidt/mp-sorting-maven.git>.
 The original code may be found at <https://github.com/Grinnell-CSC207/mp-sorting-maven>.

 Description of custom sorting algorithm
 ---------------------------------------